loiskilberg/create_spiral_notebook/source/index.rst

 Introducing Small Spiral Notebooks
 ==================================

 At |llc|, we offer a large variety of small notebooks.
-We place our fine art reproductions and map prints on the front covers.
+We place our fine art reproductions, illustrations, and map prints on the front covers.
 These notebooks are very portable to take along with you, which makes it fun and easy to write notes almost anywhere!

 The wire spiral allows you to have a flat surface to write on without taking up extra space.
 The heavy matboard backing strongly supports your writing or drawing.
 The inner pages are made from paper which is easy to draw on and is acid-free.